The All-American Rejects: 1999–2004: Formation and The All-American Rejects

-The group was then signed by DreamWorks Records.
+The group was then signed by DreamWorks Records, a subsidiary of film company DreamWorks Pictures (also known as DreamWorks SKG).
 The band hit the road for eight shows in January, and DreamWorks issued a broader-scale distribution of the debut LP.
 The album peaked at No. 25 on the Billboard 200 Album chart.
 The single "Swing, Swing" was also re-issued, which peaked on the Billboard Hot 100 at No. 60 as well as No. 8 on the Billboard Modern Rock Tracks chart.
 The single "The Last Song" was also released spring 2003, and climbed to No. 29 on the Billboard Modern Rock Tracks chart.

 Early in 2003, the band went on tour as an opening act for CKY.
 While several differing stories have occurred concerning the tour, they were kicked off the tour shortly after it began.

 In Spring 2003, the All-American Rejects set out on their first headlining tour, called the Too Bad For Hell Tour.
 In later 2003, the All-American Rejects released, Live from Oklahoma...
 The Too Bad for Hell DVD!, their first live DVD – which was later certified Gold by the RIAA.
 During this time, they performed on the Vans Warped Tour.
 They would later be part of the lineup again in summer 2005.
 In November, the All-American Rejects joined the bands Motion City Soundtrack and Limbeck for six shows in the United Kingdom, the first date on the 16th, and the last on the 22nd.

+In November 2003, Universal Music Group (UMG) agreed to purchase DreamWorks Records from DreamWorks Pictures for roughly $100 million.
+The label was eventually shut down in January 2005, and during 2004, many DreamWorks artists were reassigned to different labels at UMG.